patroni/patroni/docs/README.rst

 .. _running_configuring:

-Planning the Number of PostgreSQL nodes
+Planning the Number of PostgreSQL Nodes
 ---------------------------------------

 Patroni/PostgreSQL nodes are decoupled from DCS nodes (except when Patroni implements RAFT on its own) and therefore